Le’Veon Bell Arrives In Pittsburgh Vowing He Will Not Apologize For Holdout

 — Le'Veon Bell (@LeVeonBell) November 7, 2018

-While it has been confirmed that Bell is indeed in town, he is yet to have made contact with the Steelers organization.
+While it has been confirmed that Bell is indeed in town, he has yet to have made contact with the Steelers organization.
 It is expected that he will be knocking on the doors of general manager Kevin Colbert and head coach Mike Tomlin within the coming days, but with Pittsburgh slated to take on the Carolina Panthers in this week’s Thursday Night Football matchup, there is absolutely no possibility that he’d be able to suit up for immediate action.
-In fact, the next step will involve Bell seeing a doctor in order to take a physical, and he might even face a potential hurdle should Pittsburgh apply for a two-week roster exemption for him.
+In fact, the next step will involve Bell seeing a doctor in order to take a physical, and he might even face a potential hurdle, should Pittsburgh apply for a two-week roster exemption for him.

-As NBC Sports noted in a recent report on his impending return, the filing of a roster exemption would result in Bell being able to join the team ahead of November 13 – while temporarily sidelining him as they work him back into game-ready shape.
+As NBC Sports noted in a recent report on his impending return, the filing of a roster exemption would result in Bell being able to join the team ahead of November 13, while temporarily sidelining him as they work him back into game-ready shape.
 November 13 is the deadline date he must arrive by in order for the season to count towards his free agency status.
 Should Bell fail to sign the franchise tag offer the Steelers have waiting for him by that date, they would still have rights to him heading into next season and may choose to slap the tag on him once again.

-Where it can get tricky in the next few days is, should the organization file a roster exemption, he will need to sign it.
-And that agreement will have a pro-rated pay rate attached to it that Bell will basically need to accept for the remainder of the season.
+Things, however, might get tricky if the organization files a roster exemption, as Bell will need to sign it.
+That agreement will also have a pro-rated pay rate attached to it that Bell will basically need to accept for the remainder of the season.

-That being said, in Bell’s absence, the Steelers have been experiencing abundant success with backup RB James Conner – whom the organization has pretty much tapped as the team’s future ball carrier.
+That being said, in Bell’s absence, the Steelers have been experiencing abundant success with backup running back James Conner, whom the organization has pretty much tapped as the team’s future ball-carrier.
 Both sides appear to have leverage given the various factors involved at this point.
 Fans will just have to wait to see how it plays out as developments unfold.